-Your couch is your classroom with telecourses, which utilize DVD lessons, textbooks and study guides to guide your learning.
+Your couch is your classroom with Self-Paced Open Entry courses, which utilize videos, textbooks and study guides to guide your learning.
 These self-paced courses are even more geared toward independent learners than online courses, as there is no opportunity for interaction with fellow students.
 There is, however, an instructor assigned to the course to help you if you need it.

 Students in these courses can work at their own pace, as long as they complete the required homework and/or exams by the end of the semester.
 Some tests also require proctoring and are taken at the Center for Learning Assessment.

 Like other credit courses, tuition for self-paced open entry courses is charged based on residency.
 There is an additional $35 class fee for self-paced open entry courses.
 The registration process is also the same as other credit courses, but students are able to enroll in these courses up until the middle of the semester.
 Students may be enrolled in a maximum of two self-paced open entry courses at a time.
 Upon receiving a final grade, a student is eligible to enroll in another self-paced open entry course.
 See the academic calendar for specific registration deadlines.